-The analysis highlighted that Plan members will be subject to climate-related risks to varying degrees.
+As noted in the First Report, the scenario analysis carried out in November 2022 highlighted that Plan members will be subject to climate-related risks to varying degrees.
 In addition to the impact over time on members' pots, the Trustee notes that market shocks for members near retirement can be particularly detrimental to their retirement planning and outcomes.